 Simple English definitions for legal terms

-Read a random definition: reward
+Read a random definition: indemnity principle

 Suzerainty is a big word that means two things.
 In the past, it was the power of a lord who had control over other lords who had to be loyal to him.
 Nowadays, it means when one country controls the foreign affairs of another country, but the other country can still make its own decisions about what happens inside its borders.
 This word isn't used much anymore in international relations.